Ziziou91/tech258_cicd/README.md

 ![Jenkins Automation Server](./images/test_merge/test_merge_0.png)

+Starting with the happy path, where all three jobs in our pipeline are successfully run:

+Commit triggers job 1. if the code passes the automated tests job 2 is run Job 2 merges the code from dev branch to the main branch on our github repository, before triggering job 3 Job 3 creates an EC2 instance and the deploys the application to said instance.

+If either our tests or deployment fails Jenkins can send us an automatic notification in the form of an email.

-## Test code with jenkins before merging to main
+## Jenkins pipeline to test code after pushing to dev, then merge to main
-Break down into specific jobs

 ### Job 1 - listen for push to dev branch, test and then start job 2

-1) Test the code on the ec2 instance first
-2) Create a dev branch using git
+To start with we need a dev branch using git
 ![Creating a dev branch with git](./images/test_merge/test_merge_1.png)

-3) Create the first jenkins job.
+1) Create the first jenkins job.
 It should:
    1)  Listen to the webhook setup on the github repo (See 'Guide to creating a job on Jenkins master server' above)
    2)  Respond to pushes to dev,
-4) Make a change locally, push it to github
+2) Make a change locally, push it to github
-5) If tests passed trigger job 2
+3) If tests passed trigger job 2

 ### Job 2 - Merge dev branch with main